bobawanna/codepath-prework/README.md

    - [x] b.
 User can tap the "Change text string" button to update the label with the text from the text field.
    - [x] c.
 If the text field is empty, update label with default text string.
    - [x] d.
 The keyboard is dismissed after the button has been tapped.

+### Additional Features
+- [x] 1.
+The text field to change label text is emptied when the user stops editing
+- [x] 2.
+User can also press a button to reset background to default